1550 - 1619 (7 Adar 5379) EPHRAIM SOLOMON OF LUNTSCHITZ (Poland-Prague)

 1556 March, ANCONA (Italy)

-Under orders of Paul IV, privileges granted to Jews were revoked.
-Former Marranos were forced back into Christianity.
+Under orders of Paul IV, "privileges" or charters granted to Jews were revoked.
+Former Conversos were forced back into Christianity.
 23 men and woman were burned for refusing.
 The Sultan Suleiman complained (March 9th) that his Turkish Jewish subjects had been imprisoned, and that because of this he had lost a substantial amount of money.
-He demanded that all Turkish Marranos be set free.
+He demanded that all Turkish Conversos be set free.

 Jews were among the first settlers of Santa Cruz de la Sierra.
 Although little is known of them, to this day many of the older families still light candles on Friday night and sit on the floor as a sign of mourning.